PrinciplesDotDev/principles/core-logic-separate-from-framework.md

 ## How

-The below example is taken from a redux framework example in which a reducer - a redux concept - is used to add a todo item to an object.
-Where the core logic is wrapped inside the reducer.
+The below example is from a redux framework in which a reducer - a redux concept - adds a todo item into the application:

 ```js
 function nextTodoId(todos) {